 - Calendar Talk – Let’s go over the month’s events from our Calendar Talks, thanks Tina Hargaden, using 1 event from each day in a RD.

 - CWB/CardTalk – Do you use Ben Slavic’s Circling With Balls?
 After you have talked about everyone’s pets and favorite activities, or whatever topics are on their cards, use RD to recap and let students prove what they remember about their friend’s PQAs.

-- OWI – Creating One World Images with my students is one of my favorite activities.
+- OWI – Creating One Word Images (Ben Slavic) with my students is one of my favorite activities.
 The language is always high frequency, it can get as complex as you want it to be, and it is remembered with the help of the images hanging around your room.
 Capitalize on these fun experiences using RD.

 - Outside – This is a perfect excuse to go outside.
 Free those incarcerated lovelies and let them run!

 - Deskless – Did you need another reason to go desk-free?
 Running dictation is one of those activities that proves its value.
 I would if I could!

 - Music – Are you looking for new ways to use your target language music, besides our classic Cloze?
 Students can retell the events in the song via RD.
 Oh, and here is a list of many more music activities!

 - Prepositions – If you use need to review prepositions of place and direction, you could have the students demonstrate the meaning of each sentence by moving their bodies accordingly.
 For example, “The tall student is to the right of the shorter student.”

 - Commands – If you have to practice commands, create sentences that enable the students to act-on the commands.